-What is co-brokering?
+What is a Co-Broke Agreement?

 Co-brokering occurs when two agents agree to work together on a sale.
 One representing the buyer and the other the seller, with the commission being split between the two.
 By agreeing to work with another agent and divide the commission, a listing broker will get the advertisement out to a wider market.
 This includes back-end listings that are only visible to other realtors.

 Buyer’s brokers rely on their commission to earn their pay.
 If they find a listing that is not co-broke they’ll need to collect the commission from the buyer.
-However, this is a rare occurrence and in such case often the price of the property is negotiated down to offset the fee.
+However, this is a rare occurrence, and in such case often the price of the property is negotiated down to offset the fee.

 It works similarly for sellers.
 If their agent doesn’t co-broke the property will be getting a lot less attention than it might otherwise.
 The key to getting the best offer is to attract the most buyers possible.
 Co-brokering also shows that the agent is working with your best interests in mind.

 Although it mightn’t seem so at first, co-broker can also be beneficial for the real estate agents.
 They’ll be getting less of a commission but in exchange, they’ve expanded their network by working with another agent they wouldn’t have otherwise.
 The agent is likely going to think of them the next time they’re looking to co-broke.